 2899 Wall Street

-Sometimes called “Avant Park” for the townhome development to the east of it, this park site is the most eastern of the ones that dot Wall Street, and the most modern-looking, owning most likely to community amenity dollars from those Avant properties.
+Sometimes called “Avant Park” for the townhome development to the east of it, this park site is the most eastern of the ones dotting Wall Street, and the most modern-looking, owning likely to community amenity dollars from those Avant properties.

 There’s a little path that surrounds the park, and a couple of benches and a water fountain, but it’s too small to do anything and the view of the port is much the same as you’ll see in other parks.

 #188: Creekway Park